Garden-AI/garden/docs/architecture_overview.md

 1. **Garden Publishing:**
     - A `Garden` is created, manipulated, and published using the CLI, making it accessible to other users.
 2. **Entrypoint Publishing:**
     - An `Entrypoint` is published by attaching it to a published `Garden`.
-This can be done either manually from the CLI, or automatically by specifying a particular `Garden` DOI in the `@garden_entrypoint` decorator.
+This can be done either manually from the CLI, or automatically by specifying a particular `Garden` DOI in the `@entrypoint` decorator.